dougeby/IntuneDocs/InTuneDocs/DeployUse/mac-os-x-policy-settings-in-microsoft-intune.md

 > For more information about Intune reports, see [Understand Microsoft Intune operations by using reports](understand-microsoft-intune-operations-by-using-reports.md).

 > [!IMPORTANT]
-> When a Mac OS X device is in Sleep mode, policies and profiles cannot be delivered or inventoried.
-As a result, the Intune console might temporarily display the status **Policy settings in error** until the next time the device wakes from Sleep mode.
+> When a Mac OS X device is in sleep mode, policies and profiles cannot be delivered or inventoried.
+As a result, the Intune console might temporarily display the status **Policy settings in error** until the next time the device wakes from sleep mode.

 ### Monitor compliant and noncompliant apps
 Use **Noncompliant Apps Reports** to view the compliance of apps that you specified.

-#### To run the report
+#### To run a report

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Reports** &gt; **Noncompliant Apps Reports**.